 The offer will continue to be shaped around the needs of providers and their workforce alongside relevant regional, employer and curriculum needs.
 Providers will see changes to the offer – for example, a move to Regional Facilitators to enhance and replace the Professional Development Adviser role, a more structured and tailored CPD journey, more opportunities for collaboration, and new leadership opportunities.

 To ensure providers are up to date with the latest opportunities, the ETF will continue to publicise training and CPD via their newsletter and webpage.

-This is the second wave of the T Levels Capital Fund, comprised of 2 different elements – the Building and Facilities Improvement Grant (BFIG) and Specialist Equipment Allocation (SEA).
+The T Levels Capital Fund comprised of two different elements – the Building and Facilities Improvement Grant (BFIG) and Specialist Equipment Allocation (SEA).

 Communications and marketing

 Effective communications and marketing are critical in helping key audiences engage with and support the implementation plan for T Levels.